-SARAS PT1 N (14 seater) designed and developed by CSIR-NAL, a frontline aerospace research laboratory, has successfully made its maiden flight on 24.01.2018.
+SARAS PT1 N (14 seaters) designed and developed by CSIR-NAL, a frontline aerospace research laboratory, has successfully made its maiden flight on 24.01.2018.
 The flight was commanded by Wg Cdr U P Singh, Gp Capt R V Panicker and Gp Capt K P Bhat from IAF-Aircraft and Systems Testing Establishment (ASTE).
 The aircraft took off at about 11 AM from HAL airport and flew for about 40 minutes at the maximum height of 8500 ft at the speed of 145 knots.
 The chase aircraft (KIRAN) was piloted by Gp Capt Badrish and telemetry was commanded by Gp Capt Naraynen, Wg Cdr Pandey and Wg Cdr R Sridhar (Retd).
 All the system parameters are found normal.
-It was a text book flight.
+It was a textbook flight.
 The primary objective is to evaluate the system performance in about 20 flights and the data collected from this shall be used to freeze the design of production version aircraft.
-The production version aircraft will be of 19 seat capacity and will undergo civil / military certification.
+The production version aircraft will be of 19 seat capacity and will undergo civil/military certification.
 The flight was monitored by Shri Jitendra J Jadhav, Director, CSIR-NAL, Air Marshal Upkarjit Singh, Director, IAF-PMT & Chairman, FRRB, Shri Venkatesh - Director-HAL, Air Vice Marshal Sandeep Singh, Commandant, ASTE, Shri P Jayapal, Chief Executive CEMILAC and Shri V L Raja, ADG-AQA.

 CSIR is literally flying high with many successes in the field of Aerospace.
-It has been at the forefront in pushing the country’s aerospace programme to new heights with path breaking research at the National Aerospace Laboratories (NAL).
+It has been at the forefront in pushing the country’s aerospace programme to new heights with path-breaking research at the National Aerospace Laboratories (NAL).

 CSIR's core competence spans practically the entire aerospace spectrum.
 Over the years, CSIR has made very significant contributions to all Indian aerospace programmes; often even setting the national agenda for such programmes.
 During the last decade, NAL has spearheaded the effort to design and develop small and medium-sized aircraft for the civil sector.
-In recent years, NAL has taken up total flying system development programmes, both to meet the perceived requirements of civil aviation in the country and to synthesise NAL’s multi-disciplinary expertise into visible and marketable products.
+In recent years, NAL has taken up total flying system development programmes, both to meet the perceived requirements of civil aviation in the country and to synthesize NAL’s multi-disciplinary expertise into visible and marketable products.
 A number of other CSIR laboratories, e.g. Central Scientific Instruments Organisation (CSIO), National Physical Laboratory (NPL), and Structural Engineering Research Centre (SERC) have also made significant contributions to this hi-tech sector.

 - SARAS: The inaugural flight of SARAS took place at 8.20 a.m. on 22 August 2004.
 This 14-seater twin-engined turboprop aircraft is fully pressurized for passenger comfort and has a maximum speed of over 600 km/h and a maximum range of 1200 km.
 Its state-of-the-art avionics, electrical, environmental control and other systems make SARAS a contemporary aircraft of the 21st century.